Aire-Flo, Armstrong Furnace Error Codes

 5 flashes

+Rollout switch open.
 Cracked primary heat exchanger or plugged secondary heat exchanger.
-Professional diagnosis required.
+Book a professional repair.

 6 flashes